-- A Inspections and Registration - Race boats must pass through pre-race technical and safety inspection, and the boat and all riding crewmembers must complete all registration requirements prior to any on water testing.
+- 8.1 Inspections and Registration Race boats must pass through pre-race technical and safety inspection, and the boat and all riding crewmembers must complete all registration requirements prior to any on water testing.
 The owner and all riding crewmembers must sign the Insurance Waiver prior to any on water testing.
-Anyone testing without signing the Waiver shall be subject to disqualification. - B. Compliance with Government Regulations Race Teams and Race boats shall be subject to all Coast Guard, Federal, State and local regulations during testing. - C. Compliance with APBA Rules and Regulations Race Teams must comply with all APBA rules and regulations established for each particular Event, including obeying manatee zones, speed zones, testing times, and testing only in designated areas, if applicable.
+Anyone testing without signing the Waiver shall be subject to disqualification. - 8.2 Compliance with Government Regulations Race Teams and Race boats shall be subject to all Coast Guard, Federal, State, and local regulations during testing. - 8.3 Compliance with APBA Rules and Regulations Race Teams must comply with all APBA rules and regulations established for each Event, including obeying manatee zones, speed zones, testing times, and testing only in designated areas, if applicable.
 The teams shall be solely responsible for checking with the appropriate APBA Officials at the Event during registration as to the applicable rules and regulations for testing at the event.
-Violation of this rule may result in fines, time penalties and/or disqualification. - D Safety Equipment Whenever registered equipment bearing APBA numbers or designation is being operated at or in conjunction with a sanctioned event, including while testing, or at any other times while the craft is on plane, or while off-plane under its own power and within 250 feet of the outside of an active race course, the competitors must wear complete personal safety equipment including helmet and life jacket.
-This rule shall be in effect at a race site from the time of arrival and until one hour after the checkered flag of the last event of the day. - E Lifting Harnesses All boats are required to provide their own single point lifting harness for weighing purposes.
-Slings may not be provided by the Race Committee other than for emergency boat retrieval or if extenuating circumstances exist.
-In this situation, the referee has the authority to approve such use.
-See Sling Safety requirements in the General Safety Rules below.
+Violation of this rule may result in fines, time penalties and/or disqualification. - Safety Equipment Whenever registered equipment bearing APBA numbers or designation is being operated at or in conjunction with a sanctioned event, including while testing, or at any other times while the craft is on plane, or while off-plane under its own power and within 250 feet of the outside of an active racecourse, the competitors must wear complete personal safety equipment including helmet and life jacket.
+This rule shall be in effect at a race site from the time of arrival and until one hour after the checkered flag of the last event of the day.